 New U.S. Flag and Fireworks coil error discovered in Alabama; some used on mail

 This torn strip of four Flag and Fireworks forever coil stamps is missing the vertical die cuts that normally separate the stamps.
-The new error surfaced in Alabama in December and will be listed in Vol. 1 of the 2016 Scott Standard Postage Stamp Catalogue.
+The new error surfaced in Alabama in December and will be listed in Vol. 1 of the 2016 Scott Standard Postage Stamp C

 A new die-cutting-omitted error of a United States Flag and Fireworks forever coil stamp turned up in Alabama in mid-December.